ToucanToco/weaverbird/docs/_docs/user-interface/rollup.md

 The output data structure stacks the data of every level of the hierarchy, specifying for every row the label, level and parent in dedicated columns.

+Aggregated rows can be computed with using either sum, average, count, count distinct, min, max, first or last.

 **This step is supported by the following backends:**

 - Mongo 4.2
 - Mongo 4.0
 - Mongo 3.6
+- Pandas (python)

 #### Where to find this step?